gamemann/l4d2-partyboxes/README.md

 This is something I'm going to work on as time goes on and don't have any release date.
 My main goal is to create a modular core that allows the development of separate plugins as "Boxes" that are chosen from randomly.

-I've been really wanting to get back into learning game development so I can create open source games in the future, but first I wanted to make a mod/plugin to Left 4 Dead 2 game servers running SourceMod.
+I've been really wanting to get back into learning game development so I can create open source games in the future, but first I wanted to make a mod/plugin for Left 4 Dead 2 game servers running SourceMod.

 ## Preview
 *To Do...*